 Please see detailed instructions below for oral and poster presentations.

 – Please have a title page with names of authors and their Institutional and Cooperative Science Center affiliations (if applicable) and “NOAA EPP/MSI 10th Biennial Education and Science Forum” noted.

 – Please have a final slide with acknowledgements including relevant project grant number(s).

 – Unless otherwise specified, the total time for presentation and Q/A is 15 minutes.
 Please take this time into consideration and make sure that your presentation is NO LONGER THAN 12 minutes (10 min preferred); This will leave time for Q/A. This limit will be strictly enforced.

-– Please have your presentation ready for upload by Monday, March 23, 2020.
-You will receive instructions for upload.
+– You will receive instructions for upload.
 It is important that the presentations are uploaded in a timely fashion as there may not be time for on-site uploads during the event.
 All presentations will be loaded onto Forum equipment by Forum staff prior to the Technical Sessions.
 No personal laptops will be used for presentations and no one is permitted to load their own presentation.

 – Equipment: Each presentation room will have a dedicated computer, projector, timer and pointer, as well as student(s) to help facilitate the sessions.